scipy-conference/scipy_proceedings/papers/chad_fulton/chad_fulton.rst

 '''''''''''''''''''''''''''''''

-In random walk Metropolis-Hastings (MH), we begin with an arbitrary point as the initial sample, and then interatively construct new samples in the chain as follows.
+In random walk Metropolis-Hastings (MH), we begin with an arbitrary point as the initial sample, and then iteratively construct new samples in the chain as follows.
 At each iteration, (a) construct a proposal by perturbing the previous sample by a Gaussian random variable, and then (b) accept the proposal with some probability.
-If a proposal is accepted, it becomes the next sample in the chain, while if it is rejected then previous sample value is carried over.
+If a proposal is accepted, it becomes the next sample in the chain, while if it is rejected then the previous sample value is carried over.
 Here, we show how to implement Metropolis-Hastings estimation of the variance parameter in a simple model, which only requires the use of the log-likelihood computation introduced above.